Services

 Samples are submitted in solution.
 Please indicate the exact buffer composition and discuss about potential compatibility issues beforehand.

-The ‘number of samples’ must match the number of samples delivered to PRI, and the number of rows in the 'Request Samples' table.
+Number of samples must match the number of samples delivered to PRI, and the number of rows in the samples table.

-Once all metadata is entered, click on the ‘Request Samples’ link and enter sample information in the sample table.
+Please enter the sample information in the sample table.

 The following columns need to be filled in: